Average Distance of Random Bipartite Matching in One-dimensional Space and Networks: Numerical Experiment

-Next, we try the unbalanced cases.
-We set $m\in\{50, 100, 200\}$, and let $n$ range from $m+1$ to a sufficiently large number $2m+100$.
+Next, for the unbalanced cases, we set $m\in\{50, 500, 5000\}$, and let $n$ range from $m+1$ to a sufficiently large number $3m$.
 Figures \ref{fig: numerical} (b)-(d) show the results.
-It can be first observed that the estimations from Equation \eqref{eq: exp_Xnm_upper_corrected} closely match with the simulation averages across all $n$ and $m$ values.
-The average relative errors are 7.0\%, 6.4\%, and 5.8\% for $m=50, 100, 200$, respectively.
-This indicates that, in general, Equation \eqref{eq: exp_Xnm_upper_corrected} can provide very accurate distance predictions.
-We then look at the estimations from Equations \eqref{eq: exp_Xnm_corrected} and \eqref{eq: general_model}.
-It is clear that, when $n\gg m$, both equations also match quite well with the simulation averages.
-Specifically, for $n \geq 2m$, the average relative errors for Equation \eqref{eq: exp_Xnm_corrected} are 5.4\%, 5.6\%, and 6.2\%, for $m=50, 100, 200$, respectively.
-In the meantime, Equation \eqref{eq: general_model} yields average relative errors of 12.1\%, 15.2\%, and 17.7\% for the same $m$ values, respectively.
-When $n\approx m$, larger discrepancies can be observed between the equations and the simulation averages.
-While Equation \eqref{eq: exp_Xnm_corrected} still outperforms Equation \eqref{eq: general_model}, the discrepancy is notable.
+It can be first observed that the estimations from Equation \eqref{eq: exp_Xnm_upper} closely match with the simulation averages across all $n$ and $m$ values.
+The average relative errors are 3.83\%, 3.89\%, and 5.18\% for $m=50, 500, 5000$, respectively.
+This indicates that, in general, Equation \eqref{eq: exp_Xnm_upper} can provide very accurate distance predictions.
+We then look at the estimations from Equations \eqref{eq: exp_Xnm}.
+It is clear that, when $n\gg m$, the equation also matches quite well with the simulation averages.
+Specifically, for $n \geq 2m$, the average relative errors for Equation \eqref{eq: exp_Xnm} are 3.17\%, 2.92\%, and 2.86\%, for $m=50, 500, 5000$, respectively.
+When $n\rightarrow m$, larger discrepancies can be observed.
 Recall from Section \ref{subsec: stars_and_bars}, this discrepancy may arise from the i.i.d assumption for point selections in $V^*$.
 Observations from various $V^*$ instances show that, when $n \approx m$, points at certain specific positions (e.g., the first or the last point when $n = m + 1$) are more likely to be selected in $V^*$ than the others.
-Nevertheless, Equation \eqref{eq: exp_Xnm_corrected} performs generally better than Equation \eqref{eq: general_model} and provides very good estimates when $n \ge 2m$.
+Nevertheless, Equation \eqref{eq: exp_Xnm} provides very good estimates when $n \ge 2m$.
+In addition, the distances in all cases converge to 1 as $n \rightarrow \infty$, as expected.

 In summary, one can choose the most suitable formula given the specific problem setup and the required accuracy.
 For balanced cases, Equation \eqref{eq: exp_Xnn} should be used.
-For unbalanced cases, when $n \gg m$, Equation \eqref{eq: exp_Xnm_corrected} is recommended as it can already provide a good estimation and is computationally more efficient than Equation \eqref{eq: exp_Xnm_upper_corrected}; otherwise, Equation \eqref{eq: exp_Xnm_upper_corrected} is more suitable as it provides the most accurate estimates.
+For unbalanced cases, when $n \gg m$, Equation \eqref{eq: exp_Xnm} is recommended as it can already provide a good estimation and is computationally more efficient than Equation \eqref{eq: exp_Xnm_upper}; otherwise, Equation \eqref{eq: exp_Xnm_upper} is more suitable as it provides the most accurate estimates.